 Equipment must be marked on a surface that is an integral part of the device, and the marking must be visible after installation.
 If the required information is not positioned in a visible location after installation, a duplicate, permanent identification badge must be located in a visible location after installation.
-A removable cover is an acceptable location for the required information only if a permanent ID badge is located elsewhere on the device. or screws are not per and is difficult to reme The information may be on a metal or plastic plate that is attached with pop rivets, adhesive, or other means, but removable bolts or screws are not permitted.
+A removable cover is an acceptable location for the required information only if a permanent ID badge is located elsewhere on the device.

+The information may be on a metal or plastic plate that is attached with pop rivets, adhesive, or other means, but removable bolts or screws are not permitted.
 A foil or vinyl badge may be used provided that it is able to survive wear and tear, remains legible, and is difficult to remove.
 The printing on a foil badge must be easily readable and not easily obliterated by rubbing with a relatively soft object (e.g., the wood of a pencil.)

-Location of the info ormation: All equipment shall b be clearly and permanently marked on an exterior surface that is visible after ۲. ollowing information (prefix lettering may be initial capitals, all capitals, or a e, initials, or trademark of the manufacturer or distributor.
-Yes No N/A Code Reference: G- Code Reference: G-S.1. (b) model ide identifier that positively identifies the pattern or design of the device.
-The entifier shall be prefaced by the word "Model," "Type," or "Pattern."
-These by be followed by the word "Number" or an abbreviation of that word.
-Yes No N/A The abbreviation for the word "Number" shall, as a minimum, begin with the etter "N" (e.g., No or No.) Yes No N/A The abbreviation for the word "Model" shall be "Mod" or "Mod."
-Prefix ettering may be initial capitals, all capitals, or all lower case.
-Yes No N/A Code Reference: G- S.1. (c) Yes No N/A or equipment with no moving or electronic component parts and not built for software-based devices software, a non-repetitive serial number.
-Yes No N/A al The serial number shall be prefaced by the words "Serial Number" or an bbreviation, or a symbol, that clearly identifies the number as the required serial umber. □Yes □No □N/A "'' Abbreviations for the word "Serial" shall, as a minimum, begin with the letter S," and abbreviations for the word "Number" shall, as a minimum, begin with ne letter "N" (e.g., S/N, SN, Ser.
-No, and S No.)
+Location of the information:

+All equipment shall be clearly and permanently marked on an exterior surface that is visible after installation with the following information (prefix lettering may be initial capitals, all capitals, or all lower case):

+1.4.
+The name, initials, or trademark of the manufacturer or distributor.]Yes No [N/A --- ------ ------ -----

+Code Reference: G-S.1. (b)

+1.5.
+A model identifier that positively identifies the pattern or design of the device.
+The Yes No N/A model identifier shall be prefaced by the word "Model," "Type," or "Pattern."
+These terms may be followed by the word "Number" or an abbreviation of that word.

+- 1.5.1.
+The abbreviation for the word "Number" shall, as a minimum, begin with the Yes No N/A letter "N" (e.g., No or No.) - 1.5.2.
+The abbreviation for the word "Model" shall be "Mod" or "Mod."
+Prefix lettering may be initial capitals, all capitals, or all lower case.

+Code Reference: G-S.1. (c) Yes No N/A 1.6 Except for equipment with no moving or electronic component parts and not built for purpose, software-based devices software, a non-repetitive serial number.
+Yes No N/A 1.6.1.
+The serial number shall be prefaced by the words "Serial Number" or an abbreviation, or a symbol, that clearly identifies the number as the required serial number.